redhat-et/MCU/mcm/README.md

 ## Features

-TCM offers the following capabilities:
+MCM offers the following capabilities:

 - **Cache Indexing** – Scan a Triton cache directory and build a local database that records kernel name, backend, architecture, and file sizes.